Trump Unveils New Space Force Logo, Inciting 'Star Trek' Fan Outrage

 THIS IS THE STARFLEET LOGO!
 THE U.S. GOVERNMENT TOOK A THING FROM A TV SHOW AND MADE IT THE OFFICIAL EMBLEM OF A BRANCH OF THE MILITARY. https://t.co/H2W2vYrshh— Sopan Deb (@SopanDeb) January 24, 2020

 To many critics it seems highly illogical that the similarities to the iconic patch from the beloved television program were not somehow ... modified.
-That the administration has approved and boldly gone where 1970s television art designers went decades ago.
+That the administration has approved and boldly gone where 1960s television art designers went decades ago is absolutely baffling.

 Actor George Takei, who played Sulu on the original version of the show, wondered, "Is nothing sacred?"
 He also suggested royalties might be due.